PUT A EGG ON IT: ISSUE 13

 The itamae is Kevin Cory and I’m seated in front of him.
 He delicately holds up a ceramic plate and explains that the dishes are served on Rosanjin pottery, made in his home town in Japan.
 “There”, he continues, “children grow up with an understanding of the four complete seasons.”
 Nature is valued as a source of life and that understanding is reflected in the themes of the plates. ”Camellias appear in Spring, Summer brings fish, pampas grass sways in Autumn, and snow blankets Winter.”1 At Naoe, the seasons are honored but there is no sense of time here.

 Kevin is young but when he’s preparing a meal, his back bends like a old, old man allowing only inches between his eyes and his hands and what they’re creating.
 This omakase begins, unusually, with a bento box.
 You eat without fear, or guilt or really much awareness of a world outside of this one.
 The omakase then moves to pieces of nigiri, marched out one by one like entrancing, unfinished stories by Sheherazade.
 I’m watching Kevin, hunched over, and he’s up to something but I can’t tell what exactly.
-The third piece of nigiri is placed in front of me as a smile spreads across my face and tears start spilling down my cheek.
-It’s such an effortless cry that they don’t even feel like my own tears.
-One drop falls onto the Rosanjin plate and a cherry blossom seems to bloom in it’s place.
+The third piece of nigiri is placed in front of me as a smile spreads across my face.
 I’ve had this feeling before, one hot summer in the East Village sharing a carefree bed in a rented apartment with no air conditioning.
 Drifting into sleep with no care in the world after a sweaty afternoon and a cool breeze coming from an oscillating fan.
-I’m not the first woman to weep with a smile at Naoe where it seems our fond or secret memories are woven into the meal.
+At Naoe, it seems our fond or secret memories are woven into the meal.
 For me, it was a New York Summer.
-For another woman, it was her childhood in Japan.
+For the woman next to me, it was her childhood in Japan.

 1. From Robert Yellin, Rosanjin Kitaoji: Mountain Man Who Walked the Path of Art. http://www.japantimes.co.jp/culture/2003/02/12/arts/mountain-man-who-walked-the-path-of-art/#.V5Yv65MrL2J